Smile-Formations/React/chapters/2-basics/11-children.md

 ### A special prop

-For now we only use self closed components like:
+For now, we only use self closed components like:
 ```jsx
 <JukeBox />
 ```